 This isn't some futile dream I'll give up half way through.

-I'll reach the top and I know this because dreamers have to in order be doers inorder to be achievers.
-Recently deceased Steve Jobs once said, "Those who are crazy enough to think they can conquer the world are the ones who usually do."
+I'll reach the top and I know this because dreamers have to in order be doers inorder Jobs once said, "Those who are crazy enough to think they can conquer the world are the ones who usually do."